Under Construction with much more to come

 This method has been employed world wide with criticism from many of the medical governing bodies.
 However, it was the preferred method of choice to deliver ozone to Ebola patients during a visit of Dr. Robert Rowen to Sierra Leone in 2014 where all four subjects had their symptoms dissipated in from 2- 4 days.
 The most amazing cure you probably never heard of!
 Read about it in the Journal article: RAPID RESOLUTION OF HEMORRHAGIC FEVER (EBOLA) IN SIERRA LEONE WITH OZONE THERAPY.
 DIV is cheap, easy to administer and worked out very well in third world countries which would be equal to conditions often found on the farm and other similar places.

-I am not going to throw this modality out like most all of the ozone health professionals in the human sector, but I am going to save it for only serious veterinary situations which I feel can be life saving.
-This is the controversial method that involves injecting a volume of an ozone-oxygen mixture from a syringe directly into the vein.
+I am not going to throw this modality out like most all of the ozone health professionals in the human sector as it can prove to be a life saver.
+Actually, I have used DIV on myself with good results (click button to right).
+It's bad reputation is really based on nothing concrete.
+Ozone DIV is the controversial method that involves injecting a volume of an ozone-oxygen mixture from a syringe directly into the vein.
 Few ozone practitioners will administer this method in preference for what they deem "safer" methods of bubbling ozone first into blood and then injecting that ozonated blood back into the patient or by bubbling a saline solution and injecting it.
 They primarily reject this method for the fear of possibly creating an embolism in the blood stream which could lead to death.
 I have searched the literature high and low for medical ozone deaths from emboli and have only come up with a few "bad experiences" occurring or three dubious Italian death cases not well documented.
 Velio Bocci writes in his classic text, Ozone, The New Drug, that two Italian women were killed by emboli during an ozone treatment for psoriasis.
-I am unable to find any precise details though one seemed to have had a congenital heart abnormality, but this certainly has turned Bocci off of the method.
+I am unable to find any precise details though one seemed to have had a congenital heart abnormality with neither actually a result of the DIV method, but this certainly has turned Bocci off of the method.
+It appears that these Italian deaths were beauty salon based using ozone that was injected subq or into the fatty tissue, not DIV.
 A 1983 German study on ozone adverse effects only found the direct IV method to show problems--whatever "adverse side effects" means and whatever their procedure was?
 Dr. Frank Shallenberger, the pioneer of ozone medicine here in the USA won't use it saying he has had some bad experiences with it.
 A study of dogs being injected was shown to have died from pulmonary emboli, but it was never clear what type of air was injected.
 And it goes on and on like this.
 Try to read in detail about specific cases and you will likely come up empty.
 So be it.
 I will save this method for a life and death situation of infection in a horse where death seems eminent and employ it gladly.
 For less dire cases, there are no doubt safer modalities.

 The fear that an embolism can easily occur and cause death from an injection of a large volume of air is an idea that is very rampant in the medical field.
 Some ozone practitioners will disagree and say emboli is a factor of the nitrogen component of air, not oxygen.
 That the air we breath and work with contains 78% nitrogen and only 21% oxygen.
 Inject ambient air and you inject 78% nitrogen into the blood stream.
 Injecting a large volume of either ozone or oxygen into the blood stream from a USP tank will not likely cause death simply because there is no nitrogen present which cannot be absorbed by the blood.
 Perhaps this is true to some extent?
 However, blood can only absorb so much gas no matter which kind and it is conceivable to me that one can have the possibility of injecting a large volume of gas no matter if it is oxygen or ozone which cannot go into solution very easily and problems may result.
 However, all ozone direct iv people are usually very strict on how slow they inject.
 So how much of a danger this would be is debatable.
 Thus, I will resort to this method only with caution as a last ditch effort to save a life about to be lost.
 Check out the below YouTube video of a chap that injects himself directly with an ozone mixture without side-effect.
 I think you may be impressed, but he may be dealing with fire?